MoltenFuzzy/CS2_Final_Project/README.md

 # CS2_Final_Project
 Final Project for C002 JAMAL

-Connect 4 with an AI and possible GUI later.
+Connect 4 with an AI

 <h2>
   How to Play